jeremyosborne/dnpk/src/testing-grounds/meat-grinder/scenes/README.md

 ## Dev notes

+TODO: Update with preference for `scene-choices` module vs. directly working with `scene-names`.

 ```js
 // Each new scene will be listed in `scene-names.js`.
 Please use these constants
 // for named scene transitions vs. bare strings.